nim-lang/nimble/readme.markdown

 But in case you still want to install Nimble manually, you can follow the following instructions.

 There are two ways to install Nimble manually.
+Using ``koch`` and using Nimble itself.

+### Using koch

-The first is using the ``koch`` tool included in the Nim distribution and [repository](https://github.com/nim-lang/Nim/blob/devel/koch.nim).
+The ``koch`` tool is included in the Nim distribution and [repository](https://github.com/nim-lang/Nim/blob/devel/koch.nim).
-Simply execute the following command to compile and install Nimble.
+Simply navigate to the location of your Nim installation and execute the following command to compile and install Nimble.

 ```
 ./koch nimble